aldenkane/cv2TermProject/README.md

 In generating descriptor libraries of known objects and matching object images to bin images, I rescaled object images to be 20% of their original size,  while scaling bin images to be 60% of their original size.
 I hypothesized that keypoint detectors would work better if the object was a similar size in the training/reference images as it was in the bin, so scaling the object image to be approximately 1/3 the size of the bin was a way to achieve this.

 For matching SIFT descriptors, I used openCV's `cv2.FlannBasedMatcher` (Fast Library for Approximate Nearest Neighbors), which implements a fast knn matcher for feature descriptors.
 I further applied Lowe's Ratio Test to sort for good matches.
 This test removes spurious keypoint matches by taking the ratio of the Euclidean distance of the two closest knn matches to a point of interest (i.e. the two nearest descriptors to a descriptor being matched), then counting the match as good if it is lower than a set threshold, and bad if it is above this threshold.
 The intuition here is that "strong" or true matches are more likely to be distinct (i.e. lower Euclidean distance to the point of interest) than spurious matches.
 Lowe proposed a threshold of 0.8 in his paper, but I experimented with lower values (e.g. 0.6, 0.7) for higher precision.
-After performing Lowe's Ratio Test, I also ignored objects that only had one matches descriptor.
+After performing Lowe's Ratio Test, I also ignored objects that only had one matched descriptor.

 I had early challenges with the knn matcher – I was initially matching the bin descriptors to the object descriptors, instead of the object descriptors to the bin descriptors.
 Results I was getting seemed nonsensical (the precision/recall curves didn't align with what I expected) – but I learned that **finding the nearest neighbors of a descriptor from the bin is not the same as finding the nearest neighbors of a descriptor from the library of known objects.** Looking for the nearest neighbors of bin descriptors results in crowding of the knn matcher and poor separation of feature descriptors – the knn matcher is more likely to match descriptors of non-interest (e.g. edge of bin) to the descriptors of interest (those of the known objects). **For keypoint matching in a dense cluster, object descriptors should be matched to bin descriptors, rather than bin descriptors to object descriptors**